- promotes the interest of all expatriate Finns, being their direct link to the Finnish society

 All Finnish expatriate organizations can participate in the work of the parliament.
 All that is needed is a ratification of the FEP by-laws.
 All expatriate Finns whether they are holders of Finnish passport or not, can participate.
 Membership does not entail any financial responsibilities or privileges.
 The FEP is politically non-aligned.
 531 Finnish expatriate organizations in 39 countries have ratified its by-laws.

-The Finnish Expatriate Parliament convenes to its 20th jubilee session on 16.-17.
+The Finnish Expatriate Parliament convened to its 9th session, also its 20th Jubilee Session on 16.-17.
 June 2017, at the University of Helsinki's Festive Hall.
 Read more about the Session, submitted Motions for resolutions and the side program on the web page dedicated to the 9.
 Session.

 Session program: 2017_OHJELMA (doc)

-The concert links the Jubilee Session to Finland 100 Worldwide which is Finland's centenary program for and by expatriate Finns.
+The concert linked the Jubilee Session to Finland 100 Worldwide which is Finland's centenary program for and by expatriate Finns.

 On 16.
-June during the evening of the first Session day the City of Helsinki offers to session participants at the Festive room of the Helsinki City Hall a Reception in honour of the parliament session.
-There you will also enjoy musicians famous for their Sibelius interepretations, cellist Jussi Makkonen and pianist Nazig Azezian.
+June during the evening of the first Session day the City of Helsinki offered to session participants at the Festive room of the Helsinki City Hall a Reception in honour of the parliament session.
+Famous for their Sibelius interepretations, cellist Jussi Makkonen and pianist Nazig Azezian offered special program.

-During the Session days you can enjoy adjacent to the Session room (University of Helsinki Festive Hall) at university Old Building premises photographer Karoliina Veijo's photo exhibition From Hanko to the New World.
+During the Session days we enjoyed adjacent to the Session room (University of Helsinki Festive Hall) at university Old Building premises photographer Karoliina Veijo's photo exhibition From Hanko to the New World.

 - questionnaire about flag traditions of expatriate Finns